-Swisscom achieved a stable set of financial results in the year under review, continued to hold a strong market position in Switzerland and had leading challenger status in Italy through Fastweb.
-In addition to strong price pressure, 2022 presented new major challenges in the form of supply bottlenecks, the Ukraine war, rising inflation and the tense energy supply situation.
-Nevertheless, revenue was stabilised in the Swiss core business and boosted at Fastweb.
-The Group’s financial development as presented in the financial reporting is characterised by non-recurring items and foreign currency translation.
-At constant exchange rates and after adjustment for non-recurring items, revenue, EBITDA and net income increased.
+Swisscom posted solid financial results in the year under review, continued to hold a strong market position in Switzerland and had leading challenger status in Italy through Fastweb.
+This was achieved in a challenging year: 2023 was marred by uncertainties, such as the volatile economic environment with rising interest rates and inflation, as well as ongoing geopolitical risks.
+Revenue was down slightly in the Swiss core business and increased at Fastweb.
+The Group’s financial development as presented in the financial reporting was characterised by non-recurring items and foreign currency translation.
+At constant exchange rates and after adjustment for non-recurring items, revenue and EBITDA increased.
+Net income also rose.

 Swisscom performed successfully in the year under review.
 Not only did it achieve a good financial result, it also performed exceptionally well in terms of customer satisfaction and sustainability.
-Within the scope of its overall assessment, the Board of Directors weighed these successes against the company’s operational performance, which was not satisfactory in every respect (keyword: network disruptions).
-This results in overall target achievement of 120% for the members of the Executive Committee.
-Overall, the total remuneration for the members of the Board of Directors and the Group Executive Board for the 2022 reporting year is within the range approved by the 2021 Annual General Meeting.
+Within the scope of its overall assessment, the Board of Directors weighed these successes against the company’s operational performance.
+This results in overall target achievement of between 105% and 110% for the members of the Group Executive Board, depending on their function.
+Overall, the total remuneration for the members of the Board of Directors and the Group Executive Board for the 2023 reporting year is within the range approved by the 2022 and 2023 Annual General Meetings (due to the increase in the number of members of the Group Executive Board in the reporting year).